Off-network deals include WGN-TV, WQAD

 So far, Goldbergs is the only off-network series offered for 2017.
 This fall, only two off-network series being offered – sitcom, drama, or reality: Pawn Stars (as a strip) and weekend runs of The X-Files, which previously had a syndicated run from 1997 to 2005.

 The Goldbergs deal comes as WGN is looking for programming to fill with the upcoming departure of CW programming.
 In September, CW moves its affiliation to Fox-owned WPWR, currently a My Network TV affiliate.

 Premiering on September 24, 2013, The Goldbergs is loosely based on creator Adam F. Goldberg’s childhood growing up in the Philadelphia area.
 The sitcom generally parodies ’80’s culture, as told from the point-of-view by a character named Adam – basically a childhood version of Goldberg, who holds a rather large video camera.

 The Goldbergs isn’t set in a particular year in the 1980s, so episodes have covered topics and pop culture events throughout the decade.

-Despite a shaky start – both creatively and ratingswise, The Goldbergs have become a solid performer for ABC’s Wednesday night lineup and one of the more enjoyable sitcoms on broadcast television (the second season has an outstanding 100 percent rating on Rotten Tomatoes.)
+Despite a shaky start – both creatively and ratingswise, The Goldbergs have become a solid performer for ABC’s Wednesday night lineup. (the second season has an outstanding 100 percent rating on Rotten Tomatoes.)
 By comparison, another sitcom set in the decade of Pac-Man (That’s ’80’s Show) from Carsey-Werner Productions came and went quickly in 2002.

 The Goldbergs stars Wendy-McLendon Covey and Chicago native Jeff Garlin, who also appears on HBO’s Curb Your Enthusiasm, whose creator Larry David announced last week he was bringing the series back for another season after a five-year absence.